GoblinArchives/LiminalHorror/Deluxe Edition/Editions Summary.md

 ---
 layout: default
-title: Rules
+title: Editions Summary
-nav_order: 3
+parent: Deluxe Edition
-has_children: true
+nav_order: 6
-permalink: /rules/
+permalink: /editions_summary/
 description: Collecting the different core rules that are available for free to reference and use.
 ---